Journey #2 Who Do I Want to Be?

 Click on the links below to watch two short videos from Career TV to learn more about resume writing:

 You may use the provided Resume Rubric and the Resume Development Questionnaire to help outline what should be on your resume.
-Start creating a resume based on your current experience by accessing our Online Career Center suite, (log in with your MyPNC user ID and password).
+Start creating a resume based on your current experience by accessing our Online Career Center suite, (you will click “Create New Account” and follow the prompts).
 Resumes may be reviewed online by submitting it to the Career Center through Online Career Service’s Document Review Center.
 Once your resume is approved, you can start applying for employment opportunities/internships that align with your career goals and objectives.

 Now that you have a resume, you should start attending career events on campus or that are open to Purdue Students/Alumni.
 Before you go, you need to do a little research and prepare, but checking out this handbook or WetFeet’s Career Fair Arsenal.
 The #1 complaint that employers have of students is that they do not research their organization prior to attending a career fair or information session, so be prepared!